Thomas Brooks believed so much in a literal Satan he wrote an entire book about him. And that’s why it’s still important today.

 Indeed, what I have forgiven, if I have forgiven anything, has been for your sake in the presence of Christ, so that we would not be outwitted by Satan; for we are not ignorant of his designs.

 The Apostle Paul mentions the “evil one” in the setting of forgiveness between believers.
-To practice unforgiveness, it appears, would be to invite the schemes of Satan in to divide these Christians.
+To remain unforgiving, it appears, would be to invite the schemes of Satan in to divide these Christians.

-It is not the threat of hurt emotions Paul fears.
-It is not the scourge of damaged reputations he admonishes against.
-Paul does not tell the believers in Corinth to be on the lookout for less effective ministry, cultural irrelevance, or lower church attendance due to unforgiveness on their part.
+Paul does not fear the threat of hurt emotions.
+He doesn’t admonish against the scourge of damaged reputations.
+Paul does not tell the believers in Corinth to be on the lookout for less effective ministry, cultural irrelevance, or lower church attendance.

-Instead Paul, points straight to the literal embodiment of evil, the being who seduced and deceived our first parents, who tormented Job with God’s permission, who tempted Jesus in the desert, and who will ultimately be defeated when the Lord returns to judge the world and establish His kingdom.
+Instead Paul, points straight to the literal embodiment of evil.
+He exposes the being who seduced and deceived our first parents, who tormented Job with God’s permission, who tempted Jesus in the desert, and who will ultimately lose when the Lord returns to judge the world and establish His kingdom.

 The Satan of the Christian life

 For Thomas Brooks, Satan is not a mere figure in the Bible’s overall narrative.
-He is an active participant in the spiritual life of every believer.
+He actively participates in the spiritual life of every believer.

 Here are some of the author’s choice warnings about Satan in the Epistle.